opencloud-community/ot-setup/README.md

 Customize the variables in `.env` according to your needs.
 In most cases, it is sufficient to adjust the values listed under `common variables`.
 You should always leave the `docker-compose.yaml` file unchanged to have an easier update process in future.

+You absolutely *have to* set `OT_DOMAIN` yourself to a domain you or your organization control.

 You can generate the secrets with the `gen-secrets.sh` helper script and simply copy + paste the secrets into the `.env` file.

 - Using the helper script is optional, you can also set the secrets manually.